gustavooferreira/oandapy/README.md

 For now you will have to clone this repository and put it on your __PYTHONPATH__.
 ```
-export PYTHONPATH="${PYTHONPATH}:/path/to/oandaApi"
+export PYTHONPATH="${PYTHONPATH}:/path/to/oandapy"
 ```

-oandaApi depends on _python-requests_, which you can install using pip and the requirements.txt file like this:
+oandapy depends on _python-requests_, which you can install using pip and the requirements.txt file like this:
 ```
 pip install -r requirements.txt
 ```